 Today I have for you an easy skinny, spicy, saucy shrimp fusion that will blow your mind, but not your waistline!

 Skinny Baked Tomato Sriracha Shrimp with Feta and Olives!
-AND, an optional Zesty Lemon Scallion Orzo on the side!
+AND, an optional Zesty Lemon Scallion Risoni on the side!

 It’s not often you’ll see something healthy on this blog.
 Once in a while, though, I get the urge to post something fat-free, or at least veggie or fruity fresh and healthy, and this is the first time I’m going there.
 I mostly eat this way in real life (I’d be six feet under if I ate my blog food on a daily basis), but never thought to post some of my healthier dishes.

 I would say I’m a food ‘everything’ blog, from the fattiest, most gourmet creations you can imagine, to the fattiest, most down-home creations you can imagine, both sweet and savory, to well..sort of healthy when the mood strikes.
-I know shrimp is loaded with cholesterol, but you could substitute other fish if it bothers you, like tilapia.
+I know shrimp is loaded with cholesterol, but you could substitute other shellfish if it bothers you, or your favorite mild fish.
 Regardless, this baked sriracha shrimp is definitely lighter on the bod.

 I once tried this dish of shrimp, tomatoes and feta by Ellie Krieger that was pretty tasty and healthy (do you think it’ll wipe out several quarts of cassoulet fat making its way through my system?)!
 When I spotted my Sriracha sauce in the cupboard, I knew exactly where I wanted to take the pound plus of shrimp I had bought that day.
 This shrimp was going to be fusion healthy because I was definitely going to pair up a little of Japan, and a lot Greece, for a bounty of flavor profiles.
 Salty feta, briny kalamata olives, juicy tomatoes, spicy Sriracha heat, and sweet cilantro (Mexico joins the party!).
 I knew this would all taste great with the shrimp before I even tried it..and it did.

 It may not be the prettiest shrimp dish, but trust me, it’s so worth it because it’s a quick, easy, and almost super-healthy lunch or dinner.
-I say ‘almost’ because I took it off the super healthy chart by spooning it on top of zesty scallion orzo with lemon.
-Orzo isn’t bad for you, but it’s carbs nonetheless.
-Of course you don’t have to make the orzo, so it’s back to ‘super-healthy’ if you skip it.
+I say ‘almost’ because I took it off the super healthy chart by spooning it on top of zesty scallion risoni with lemon.
+Risoni isn’t bad for you, but it’s carbs nonetheless.
+Of course you don’t have to make the risoni so it’s back to ‘super-healthy’ if you skip it.

 I need to interrupt this entry because I have to post this photo.
 Don’t worry, I’m NOT cooking them!